-If you are found in violation of a Community Standard you may be warned or assigned sanctions based on the community standard process outlined in the Residence Community Living Handbook.
+If you are found in violation of a Community Standard, your responsibilities under this Contract will be clarified with you and you may be assigned sanctions based on the community standard process outlined in the Residence Community Living Handbook.

 Sanctions applied in one academic session are carried over into future academic sessions.
 The process to appeal the transfer of sanctions from one academic session to the next is outlined in the Residence Community Living Handbook.